 The U.S. News Short List, separate from our overall rankings, is a regular series that magnifies individual data points in hopes of providing students and parents a way to find which undergraduate or graduate programs excel or have room to grow in specific areas.
 Be sure to explore The Short List: College, The Short List: Grad School and The Short List: Online Programs to find data that matter to you in your college or grad school search.

-The following MBA programs had the highest average debt for full-time 2015 graduates who borrowed.
+Below is a list of the 10 full-time MBA programs where graduates were most likely to be employed three months after graduation in 2016.
 Unranked schools, which did not meet certain criteria required by U.S. News to be numerically ranked, were not considered for this report.
-In the table below, U.S. News did not include schools that accepted fewer than 100 applicants.

 School (name) (state)

 Don't see your school in the top 10?
-Access the U.S. News Business School Compass to find debt data, complete rankings and much more.
+Access the U.S. News Business School Compass to find job placement data, complete rankings and much more.
 School officials can access historical data and rankings, including of peer institutions, via U.S. News Academic Insights.

-U.S. News surveyed 470 colleges and universities for our 2015 survey of graduate business programs.
+U.S. News surveyed 471 schools for our 2016 survey of business programs.
 Schools self-reported myriad data regarding their academic programs and the makeup of their student body, among other areas, making U.S. News' data the most accurate and detailed collection of college facts and figures of its kind.
-While U.S. News uses much of this survey data to rank schools for our annual Best Engineering Schools rankings, the data can also be useful when examined on a smaller scale.
+While U.S. News uses much of this survey data to rank schools for our annual Best Business Schools rankings, the data can also be useful when examined on a smaller scale.
 U.S. News will now produce lists of data, separate from the overall rankings, meant to provide students and parents a means to find which schools excel, or have room to grow, in specific areas that are important to them.
-While the data come from the schools themselves, these lists are not related to, and have no influence over, U.S. News' rankings of Best Colleges, Best Graduate Schools or Best Online Programs.
-The debt data above are correct as of April 26, 2016.
+While the data comes from the schools themselves, these lists are not related to, and have no influence over, U.S. News' rankings of Best Colleges, Best Graduate Schools or Best Online Programs.
+The job placement data above are correct as of March 23, 2017.

 More From US News & World Report